Anjok07/ultimatevocalremovergui/README.md

 - "Select Saved Settings" option - Allows the user to save the current settings of the whole application or reset them to the default.
 - "Right-click" menu - Allows for quick access to important options.
 - "Help Hints" option - When enabled, users can hover over options to see pop-up text that describes that option.
 The right-clicking option also allows copying the "Help Hint" text.
 - Secondary Model Mode - This option is an expanded version of the "Demucs Model" option that was only available to MDX-Net.
-Except now, this option is available in all three AI Networks and stems.
-Any model can now be Secondary, and the user can choose the amount of influence the Secondary model has, unlike before.
+Except now, this option is available in all three AI Networks and for all stems.
+Any model can now be a Secondary, and the user can choose the amount of influence the Secondary model has, unlike before.
 - Robust caching for ensemble mode, allowing for much faster processing times.
 - You can now drag and drop as many files/folders as inputs.
-The application willautomatically go through each selected directory for audio files.
+The application will automatically go through each selected directory for audio files.
 - Clicking the "Input" field will pop-up a new window that allows the user to go through all of the selected audio inputs and remove some, if desired.
 - "Sample Mode" option - Allows the user to process only part of a track to sample settings or a model without running a full conversion.
     - The number in the parentheses is the current number of seconds the generated sample will be.